joedefen/subshop/README.md

   - plex-path-adj: "" # set -/{prefix} and/or +/{prefix} to make local path
 ```
 Specifically, for PLEX:

-* The plex-url-token is needed if you wish to search for video files using Plex vs the built-in search;  the bigger and slower your disk, the more likely Plex will be faster (and sometimes night-and-day faster).
-Also, the Plex searches are "smarter".
-Also,
+* The plex-url-token is needed if you wish to search for video files using Plex vs the built-in search;  the bigger and slower your disk, the more likely Plex will be faster (and sometimes fantastically faster).
+And, the Plex searches are "smarter".
+Also, configure
-    * Set `search-using-plex` to true if you wish that default.
+    * `search-using-plex` to true if you wish that default.
-    * Set `plex-path-adj` appropriately if plex's view of the file system disagrees with the local view (and your are using Plex for searches).
+    * `plex-path-adj` appropriately if plex's view of the file system disagrees with the local view (and you are using Plex for searches).

 **Tip**:

-* after making/writing changes to `subshop.yaml`, stay in the editor and run in `subshop run ConfigSubshop` in a subshell.
+* after making/writing only a few changes to `subshop.yaml`, **check** the YAML syntax by staying in the editor and running `subshop run ConfigSubshop` in a subshell or separate terminal window.
-* make a few changes, write, check, and repair; the more changes you make w/o checking, the harder to isolate the problem.
+* then iteratively until done, make a few more changes, write, check, and repair; the more changes you make w/o checking, the harder to isolate the problem (and if you leave your edit, you cannot use its "undo" feature to mostly easily recitify problems).

 The config will not load if:

 * there are YAML syntax errors, or
 * the expected basic type of a parameter is incorrect (e.g., you change a string parameter to a numberic type).